Quadrant (architecture)

 The quadrant curve was a feature popularised by Andrea Palladio, who used it often for the wings and colonnades which linked his classical style villas to their service wings and outbuildings.
 However, curved quadrant buildings should not be confused with the canted facades of Baroque architecture or the slightly curved buildings of the era such as the Quattro Canti in Palermo.

-The quadrant vault, a feature of Tudor architecture, is a curving interior, a continuous arc usually of brick as seen in a tunnel, as opposed to a ribbed vault where a framework of ribs or arches supports the curves of the vault.
-A quadrant arch was often employed in Romanesque architecture to provide decorative support, as seen in the flying buttresses of Notre-Dame de Chartres built in the second half of the 12th century.
+Quadrant arches in the flying buttresses of Amiens Cathedral.

 During the 18th century, the quadrant once again became a popular design shape for the terraces of smart houses in fashionable spa towns such as Buxton.
 Henry Currey's "Quadrant", built to rival the architecture of Bath, is considered one of Buxton's finest buildings.

+Quadrant arches

+Quadrant arches (i.e. half arches) were a feature of Gothic architecture, where they were used in flying buttresses to support high vaults.
+Early quadrant arches were used to carry the aisle roofs in the early 12th century nave of Durham Cathedral.